abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Anyhow, let's get back to our subject (however we want to call it).
 As we said, type theory was born out of Russell's search for a way to define all collections of objects that are *interesting*, without accidentally defining collections that lead us ashtray (e.g. to his eponymous paradox), and without having to make up a multitude of additional axioms (a-la ZFC).

 He thought a lot (at least I imagine he did) and he managed to devise a formal system that fits all these criteria, based on a revolutionary new idea... which is basically the same idea that is at the heart of category theory (I don't know why he never got credit for being a category theory pioneer): the *interesting* collections, the collections that we want to talk about in the first place, are the *collections that are the source and target of functions*.

+Let's think again about the set of all sets that don't contain themselves.
+Besides being the cause of Russell paradox, this set is quite useless (if we count causing paradoxes as useful).
+And if we dig into it, we eventually discover the reason for this: there are no functions from any other set to this set, so *we cannot get to it* from anywhere (and, conversely, we cannot get anywhere from it, as there are no functions for which it is the source).

+![
+THE STUDIO
+JENCEL
+A set without functions is just a dead end
+ALYSSA
+Even worse, as a dead end is at least reachable.
+](../comic/02.svg){: .comic-web-panel }

 Building types
 ===